loading spinner

 Make it Obvious: Place a notebook by your bed or keep the gratitude app front screen of your mobile.
 Use an app like Grateful or Reflectly, which sends gentle daily reminders and lets you quickly jot down what you're thankful for, making gratitude a consistent part of your routine.

-Make it Easy: Start small - 30 seconds is enough at first.
+Make it Easy: Start small.
+Thirty seconds is enough at first.
 Each morning, write down three specific things you're grateful for.
-Be detailed: Instead of "my family," write "the way my daughter laughed during breakfast."
+Be detailed: instead of "my family," write "the way my daughter laughed during breakfast."

-Make it Fun/Rewarding: Link it to something you already do (like drinking morning coffee).
+Make it Fun/Rewarding: Link it to something you already do, like drinking morning coffee.
 This technique is known as habit bundling.
-Learn more about it: Habit Bundling Hacks: How to Develop Good Habits Easily
+Learn more about it in Habit Bundling Hacks: How to Develop Good Habits Easily.
+For more ways to keep gratitude fresh instead of feeling like a chore, check out these fun gratitude activities for adults.

 RELATED: How to Be a More Positive Person